yw110-1/COMP-576/README.md

 # Image Denoising using Convolutional Neural Networks
 This repository is the final project for COMP 576: Introduction to Deep Learning, Rice University.
 Our topic is image denoising using Convolutional Neural Networks.
+The repository includes: proposal, poster, final report and codes.

 ## Collaborators